Holy Men Who Served

 Doctor of the Church · c.
 306–373

 A deacon who never sought priestly ordination, Ephrem is the only deacon recognized as a Doctor of the Church.
-Known as the “Harp of the Holy Spirit,” he composed hymns, theological commentaries, and poetic works that profoundly shaped Syriac Christianity.
-He served the poor during a famine in Edessa until his death.
+Known as the “Harp of the Holy Spirit,” he composed hymns and poetic works that profoundly shaped Syriac Christianity.

 St. Vincent of Saragossa